pypa/pip-audit/README.md

   --progress-spinner {on,off}
-                        display a progress spinner (default: on) --timeout TIMEOUT     set the socket timeout (default: 15) --path PATHS          restrict to the specified installation path for auditing packages; this option can be used multiple times (default: [])
+                        display a progress spinner (default: on) --timeout TIMEOUT     set the socket timeout (default: 15) --path PATH           restrict to the specified installation path for auditing packages; this option can be used multiple times (default: [])
   -v, --verbose         give more output; this setting overrides the